bkw777/NODE_DATAPAC/README.md

 [RAMDSK Source](software/RAMDSK/src)

-This source currently generates several variants:
+This source currently generates several variants based on compile-time options you can set in Makefile or on the make command line:

-- exact replications of the legacy RAM100.CO & RAM200.CO
+- Exact replicas of the legacy (2-bank) RAM100.CO v2 & RAM200.CO v2 binaries just for reference.

-- a K85 equivalent of the legacy RAM100.CO
+- A K85 equivalent of the legacy (2-bank) RAM100.CO

-- (default) new versions for 100, 200, & K85 that supports 4 banks
+- New versions for 100, 200, & K85 that support up to 32 banks in theory (MiniNDP has 4 banks),
+  with the exact same file size & TOP/END/EXE as the legacy versions so that the same RBOOT code (silkscreened on MiniNDP) works on both old and new binaries.

+- New versions that don't bother artificially matching an arbitrary file size, are a few bytes smaller and also live a few bytes higher.

+- Single-bank versions that are even smaller by omitting all code dealing with banks.
+  This is probably very close to the original RAMDSK v1 from before bank support was added,
+  except the code to repair the format stamp is still included.
+RAMDSKv1 did not have that.

-`make clean all` builds RAMxxx.CO and RAMxxx.DO for all models.
+`make clean all` builds a 4-bank version of RAMxxx.CO, RAMxxx.DO, RAMxxx.calls for all models.
 (100, 200, K85)

 `make clean legacy` builds legacy versions for 100 & 200 and compares them against preserved copies of the originals to verify they match exactly.

-`make load_100` or 200, or K85: convenience wrapper that builds and then runs `dl -v -b ...` to install to the portable.
+`make load_100` or 200, or K85: convenience target that builds and then runs `dl -v -b RAMxxx.DO` to install to the portable.

-`RAMxxx.map` are also generated for each `RAMxxx.CO`, which contains all the labelled addresses.
-A few of the main jump targets are usable from BASIC via CALL.
+For each `RAMxxx.CO`:
+`RAMxxx.DO` is a BASIC loader containing the .CO
+`RAMxxx.calls` lists some functions that may be CALLed from BASIC or another machine language program.
 See [RAMDSK.TIP](software/RAMDSK/RAMDSK.TIP) and [RAMDSK.DO](ROM/100/RAMDSK.DO) but ignore those addresses.

 ### Installing RAMDSK

 Archived docs mention an 8 line BASIC program called BOOT that could be manually typed in to BASIC to bootstrap a copy of RAMDSK from a RAMPAC after a cold start.
+Requires first saving a copy of RAMDSK.CO to the device, and must be the first file on the device.

 That program does not seem to be archived anywhere, but I have written `RBOOT` and `NBOOT` new below.
-This only works after a copy of RAMDSK has been copied to the RAMPAC.

-To get [RAMDSK](software/RAMDSK) installed for the first time, use the matching RAMxxx.DO BASIC loader.
+To get [RAMDSK](software/RAMDSK) installed for the first time, use the matching `RAMxxx.DO` BASIC loader.

 To bootstrap the BASIC loader from a PC running Windows:
 Install [tsend](https://github.com/bkw777/tsend)